Get a higher ACT Essay score - fast - with our instant-download complete course.

 - Practice until perfect.

-Luckily, we’ve written plenty of articles to help you prepare.
-Start with these two:
+Luckily, we’ve created plenty of resources to help you prepare.
+Start with these three:

 To get you started, here are a few simplified notes on acing the ACT Essay: